ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_configure/README.md

 MAS application workspace to use to configure app components

 ### mas_appws_components
 Defines the app components and versions to configure in the application workspace.
-Takes the form of key=value pairs seperated by a comma i.e. base=latest,health=latest
+Takes the form of key=value pairs seperated by a comma i.e. To install health within Manage set `base=latest,health=latest`

 - Environment Variable: `MAS_APPWS_COMPONENTS`
-- Default: None
+- Default:
+  For Manage the default is:
+    `base=latest`

+  For Health (standalone) the default is:
+    `health=latest`

 ### mas_app_ws_spec
 Optional.
 The application workspace deployment spec used to configure various aspects of the application workspace configuration.
 Note that use of this will override anything set in `mas_appws_components`